F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 These instructions were adapted from [issue#192](https://github.com/theory/pgtap/issues/192#issuecomment-960033060) of the pgtap repository.

-## Basic Usage
+## Basic Usage - Test scripts
+The easiest way to write tests in PgTAP is to write procedural SQL scripts that contain the tests.
 The basic test can look like this:
 ```SQL
 BEGIN; -- Start a transaction